ZuidVolt/civ-ipriot-smiley/knowledge_and_evidence_answered.md

 Compare and contrast the classes Happy and Sad.

 1. What is the key difference between the two classes?
-   > Your answer here
+   > Your answer here:
    > 1 - Happy inherits from both Smiley and Blinkable, while Sad does not
    > 2 - Happy implements the blink() method
    > 3 - The mouth variable inside the draw_mouth() method has different integer values between the classes
    > 4 - draw_eyes() in Sad has a different implementation and a different function signature as it also takes a boolean parameter as well as self

 2. What are the key similarities?
-   > Your answer here
+   > Your answer here:
    > 1 - Both classes inherit from the Smiley parent class
    > 2 - Both classes implement draw_mouth and draw_eyes methods
    > 3 - Both classes call super() from their parent classes and then call the self.draw_mouth() and self.draw_eyes() methods in the constructor

 ds out the most to you and why?
-   > Your answer here
+   > Your answer here:
    > The difference that stands out the most to me is that Happy inherits from both Smiley and the Blinkable classes.
 This stands out to me because Blinkable is an abstract class with an abstract method, meaning Happy should implement those abstract methods because it inherits from Blinkable.

 4. How does this difference affect the functionality of these classes?
-   > Your answer here
+   > Your answer here:
-   >
+   > the biggest difference is that the `Happy` class can directly utilize the `blink()` method to animate their eyes, a functionality explicitly defined and required by the `Blinkable` abstract base class. while the `Sad` class not inheriting from `Blinkable` means it does not have the `blink()` method, and therefore cannot blink its eyes.
+This means that the `Sad` class has a more limited functionality compared to the `Happy` class, as it cannot animate its eyes in the same way.

 ### 2.6.
 Where is the Sense(Hat) in the code?

 1. Which class(es) utilize the functionality of the SenseHat?
-   > Your answer here
+   > Your answer here:
    >The Smiley class is the class the directly interacts with the functionality of SenseHat, the Sad and Happy class inherits the Smiley abstraction which allows the to in-directly interact with the SenseHat's functionality

 2. Which of these classes directly interact with the SenseHat functionalities?
-   > Your answer here
+   > Your answer here:
    > Only the Smiley class directly interacts with the functionality of SenseHat

 3. Discuss the hiding of the SenseHAT in terms of encapsulation (100-200 Words)
-   > Your answer here
+   > Your answer here:
    > Instead of inheriting the SenseHat class whenever we want to use it in a child class, we init it to the self.sense_hat attribute inside the Smiley class.
 This encapsulates it inside the Smiley class and allows us to have an intermediate level of control of how to use the SenseHats APIs, as it has to go through the Smiley class.
 This means there is a single point to use its APIs, which can help stop data races and undefined behaviour.

 ### 2.7.
 Sad Smileys Can’t Blink (Or Can They?)